-- 1. Development proposals on greenfield sites and sites that support or are in close proximity to suitable commuting and foraging habitat (including mature vegetative linear features such as woodlands, hedgerows riverine and wetland habitats) within the following ranges, as shown on the Policies Map, should have due regard to the possibility that barbastelle and Bechstein bats will be utilising the site.
-Such proposals will be required to incorporate necessary surveys and ensure that key features (foraging habitat and commuting routes) are retained, in addition to a suitable buffer to safeguard against disturbance. - a) 6.5km: Key conservation area all impacts to bats must be considered as habitats within this zone are considered critical for sustaining the populations of bats within the SACs - b) 12km: Wider conservation area significant impacts or severance to flightlines to be considered. - 2.
-Proposed use or development of the tunnels comprising the Singleton and Cocking Tunnels SAC will be required to demonstrate that there is no adverse effect on the interest features, including hibernation habitat for barbastelle and Bechsteins bats, or on the integrity of the site.
+1. Development proposals on greenfield sites and sites that support or are in close This is a positive policy and another key policy proximity to suitable commuting and foraging habitat (including mature vegetative linear features such as woodlands, hedgerows riverine and wetland habitats) within 9km of the Mens SAC or 7km of the Ebernoe Common SAC, as shown on the Policies Map, should have due regard to the possibility that barbastelle and Bechstein bats will be utilising the site.
+Such proposals will be required to incorporate necessary surveys and ensure that key features (foraging habitat and commuting routes) are retained, in addition to a suitable buffer to safeguard against disturbance.

+2. Proposed use or development of the tunnels comprising the Singleton and Cocking Tunnels SAC will be required to demonstrate that there is no adverse effect on the conservation features, including hibernation habitat for barbastelle and Bechsteins bats, or on the integrity of the site.
+Suitable commuting and foraging habitat for the site that lies within or in close proximity to any proposed development needs to be retained, in addition to a suitable buffer to safeguard against disturbance.
+This will ensure no loss or severance of existing commuting and foraging routes occurs either from direct land take or disturbances from lighting, noise and vibrations both during construction and operational phase of any development.

-Arun Valley SAC, SPA and Ramsar
+Arun Valley SPA, SAC and Ramsar